For Immediate Release

-Indian Trails, Inc.—which has served as Michigan’s premier, family-owned, inter-city motorcoach carrier for 110 years, and is based in Owosso, Mich.—operates one of the largest and newest fleets of deluxe motorcoaches in Michigan.
-In addition to its daily scheduled routes throughout Michigan and into Chicago, Duluth and Milwaukee, its services include charters, tours, shuttles, and airport transfers.
+Indian Trails, Inc has served as Michigan’s premier, family-owned, intercity motorcoach carrier for 113 years, and is based in Owosso, Mich.
+Its daily scheduled routes—which also connect with Amtrak trains—extend throughout Michigan and into Illinois, Wisconsin and Minnesota.
+In addition, its services include group charters, the Michigan Flyer airport shuttle, the D2A2 Express Bus service, airport transfers, and more.
 On the web at www.IndianTrails.com.

 # # # # #